-SLO 4 is assessed through a lesson plan assignment in EDUC 5450 Internship, which is candidates' last course.
+SLO 4 is assessed through a lesson plan assignment in EDUC 5411 Elementary Internship in Teaching, which is the candidates' last course.
 The assessment is evaluated using a rubric, and the target performance is that 80% of candidates will score at least a "3" on the rubric, which is aligned with the state teacher assessment.
 A group of faculty and cooperating teachers collaborated to create the lesson planning template to align with (at the time) new Louisiana Compass and Common Core State Standards' expectations.
 The template requires candidates to plan for and explain elements of lessons on which in-service teacher evaluations were based.
 The assessment provides evidence for meeting the state identified standards because it is aligned with InTASC standards, and content validity was established for the instrument.
 Steps were taken to assure Quality of the assessment/evidence.
 A panel of 8 EPP faculty each conducted four independent rubric-based evaluations of anonymous lesson plan work samples submitted by candidates in four different initial teacher preparation programs.
 Analyses were conducted using the Lawshe Content Validity Ration (CVR) statistic (validity) and the Fisher Intra-class Correlation Coefficient (ICC) for reliability.
 To determine criteria for success,

-- CVR mean = -.58 with CVR(Critical, 8) = .75 and 13 items (62%) meeting critical value of .75 - ICC = .573.
+- CVR mean = -.58 with CVR (Critical, 8) = .75 and 13 items (62%) meeting critical value of .75 - ICC = .573.
 ICC of .4 .59 reflects "fair" inter-rater agreement, and .6 is considered "good."

-- AY 2016-2017: 100% of candidates met target - AY 2017-2018: 100% of candidates met target
+AY 2016-2017: 100% of candidates met target

+AY 2017-2018: 100% of candidates met target

 In AY 2016-2017, 100% of candidates met target and scored at least a "3" on each area of the rubric.
 At the end of the course, program faculty examined the evidence to determine student learning in each area and determined that more emphasis was needed on Differentiation.
 Action was taken by increasing course content on Differentiation and adding two professional development sessions provided by outsider presenters to provide learner support.
-As a result, scores increased in this area, and

-100% of candidates met target in AY 2017-2018.
+As a result, scores increased in this area, and 100% of candidates met target in AY 2017-2018.

-In AY 2017-2018, candidates' mean score was 3.46 (n = 7).
-Candidates' lowest scores fell into the Reflecting on Instruction category.
+In AY 2017-2018, candidates' mean score was 3.29 (n = 19).
+Candidates' lowest scores fell into three categories, Higher Order Thinking, Planning for Instruction, and Reflecting on Instruction.

-Because the assessment and rubric are tied to NAEYC standards and state standards, candidates' artifacts demonstrated student learning via mastery of NAEYC and content standards.
+Because the assessment and rubric are tied to InTASC standards and state standards, candidates' artifacts demonstrated student learning via mastery of InTASC and content standards.

-Although 100% of candidates met target in AY 2016-2017 and AY 2017-2018, program faculty have reviewed the evidence to review student learning, and based on the analysis of the results, faculty will continue to add resources relating to Reflecting on Instruction to support student learning.
+Although 100% of candidates met target in AY 2016-2017 and AY 2017-2018, program faculty have reviewed the evidence to review student learning, and based on the analysis of the results, faculty will continue to add resources relating to higher order thinking, planning for instruction and reflecting on instruction to support student learning.
 This effort to engage in program improvement will strengthen candidates' knowledge, skills, and dispositions relating to meeting individual students' varying needs in the classroom.

+SLO 5

-SLO 5 Course Map: EDUC 5950 Research Problems
+Course Map: EDUC 5480, Research Based Decision Making in Education

-SLO 5 is assessed through a paper in EDUC 5950 Research Problems, which is one of the candidates' last courses.
+SLO 5 is assessed through a paper in EDUC 5480, Research Based Decision Making in Education, which is one of the candidates' last courses.

-Departmental Student Learning Goal Program Student Learning Outcome Make responsible decisions and Candidates will conduct investigations problem-solve, using data to inform relevant to the field of Early Childhood actions when appropriate and discuss implications for further (SPA #5, Student Learning Impact) research.
+Departmental Student Learning Goal Program Student Learning Outcome Make responsible decisions and Candidates will conduct investigations problem-solve, using data to inform relevant to the field of Elementary actions when appropriate Education and discuss implications for (SPA #5, Student Learning Impact) further research.